Raising children is one of the most selfless things you can do.

 But there’s a different side to this “African Baby Syndrome” that often ends up making new parents eat more calories than they intend to eat.

 We make our kids a fantastic dinner.
-Perhaps a crispy, gooey grilled cheese sandwich, or some chicken nuggets and french fries.

 Then, as kids tend to do, they leave half of their delicious meal on the plate.